MRadesh3/adeshPortfolio/README.md

 ## Feedback

-If you have any feedback, please reach out to us at adeshsalsundar1713@gmail.com
+If you have any feedback, please reach out to me at adeshsalsundar1713@gmail.com